 Every Argentine will tell you that he’s different, and he’s not really like other Argentines.
 Many will claim to not even be from Argentina, and rather insist they are in fact European.
 I am willing to wager that the best way to identify an Argentine in the wild is their insistence that they are not Argentine.

 When Macri’s administration came to Wall Street promising change and reform, he believed himself to be capable of engineering an economic about face.
 But it’s not the economy, stupid, it’s the culture.
 Argentina’s proclivity to over-borrow, over-spend, and then act like bewildered victims of some complex plot has nothing to do with the economic theory.
 All the austerity in the world is not going to magically transform Argentines into logical decision makers.

 So to the IMF and Wall Street, let me offer you a jewel of wisdom.
 Think of the current administration and Alberto Fernandez as your versions of Fede, Martin, and Nico.
 When he says he

 loves you will pay back loans and not enact currency controls, he’s not lying – exactly.
 He’s simply Argentine, and thus bewilderingly capable of holding multiple opposing and incompatible ideas in his head, and simultaneously believing they are all true.

 Argentina is on an inevitable path back to currency controls.
 Argentina will never dollarize.
 And Nico does love you, he just loves himself more.
 Just remember that Argentine promises – like a juicy cut of steak – are best consumed with a healthy pinch of salt.
-By Bianca Fernet, Argentina, The Bubble.
+By Bianca Fernet, Argentina.